gavv/gavv.github.io/content/blog/007-file-locks.md

  * a counter
  * an RW-mutex, e.g. [`pthread_rwlock`](http://pubs.opengroup.org/onlinepubs/9699919799/functions/pthread_rwlock_destroy.html)

-Now, you can implement lock operations as following:
+Now, you can implement lock operations as follows:

 * *Acquiring lock*
+Open file description locks (fcntl)
  * First, acquire the RW-mutex.
 If the user requested the shared mode, acquire a read lock.
 If the user requested the exclusive mode, acquire a write lock.
  * Check the counter.
 If it's zero, also acquire the file lock using `fcntl()`.
  * Increment the counter.